navidgh66/Fasttext-TextClassifier/README.md

 # Fasttext-TextClassifier
 * A Powerful text classifier (NLP) using FastText as engine  with several Cross Validation options and etc.
-* you can train a model for classifying each line of a document (using facebook FastText)
+* you can train a model for classifying each/word line of a document (using Facebook FastText)

 # Requirement